Covens, Circles, & Solitary

-Another hazard is that covens seem to set the stage for ego battles and personality cults.
+Another hazard is that they seem to set the stage for ego battles and personality cults.
 This is the downfall of the hierarchical system of the old Wicca.

-As people jostle for status and power, the coven can become an arena for self-aggrandisement.
+As people jostle for status and power, the group can become an arena for self-aggrandisement.
 (Which, by the way, is the opposite of spirituality.)

 This is not a strict definition.
 A Circle in the broadest sense is simply a gathering of people in order to practice Wiccan ritual.